• Skip to primary navigation

 I’ve been a nurse since 2010.
 It’s been rough at times, but it’s been rewarding.
 I look at the nurse I am today and the nurse who graduated from nursing school and see two completely different people.

 I originally started on this journey for practical reasons.
 I like the medical field and teaching, and I wanted a secure job with consistent income.
 That was about it.
-I had no idea what God had in store for this practical, non-emotional lady through the glorious world of nursing.
+I had no idea what was in store for this practical, non-emotional lady through the glorious world of nursing.

 My, how things have changed.
 If you couldn’t pick up a spoon last week and today you can, I’m fighting back tears because I’m so proud of you.
 I’ve seen some gross things, some terrible, gut-wrenching things, but I’ve also seen some cry in the middle of the nurses’ station things because you’re just so proud of a patient for doing something that was seemingly impossible.
 And man, I love it.